Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

 ### Predefined step `predefined.export`

 Designed for a special type of module construction - export.
-The result of the construction is the generated `out-will-file` and , optionally, the archive with the exported files.
+The result of the construction is the generated `out-willfile` and , optionally, the archive with the exported files.

-The generated `out-will-file` contains the complete information about the module and the exported files, the list of the exported files, version and so on.
+The generated `out-willfile` contains the complete information about the module and the exported files, the list of the exported files, version and so on.

 The `predefined.export` step has the fields:
 - export - specify the paths to files for export.
 The reflector can be specified.
 Unique field of this step